kavanwills/ds-systems-final/README.md

 	$ curl "http://localhost:5055/records?genre=pop"
 	[{"genre":"pop","id":"1","name":"Song A"}, {"genre":"pop","id":"3","name":"Song C"}]

+## Results & Evaluation
+The service responds to health checks and returns filtered data from the CSV.

+- GET /health → 200 OK with {"status":"ok"}
+- GET /records → returns all 4 demo rows
+- GET /records?genre=pop → returns only rows with genre=pop

+This demonstrates the container is healthy and the API can filter data.

 ## Design Decisions
 - Used Flask for a minimal REST-style API.
 - Loaded CSV into memory to avoid database setup.
 - Used environment variables (.env.example) so paths are not hardcoded.
 - Packaged as a single container for reproducible runs.
+- No secrets are committed; configuration uses environment variables (.env.example).
+- Container logs to stdout, so it can be monitored easily when deployed.

 ## Architecture
 	client (curl / browser)